 And this means that it is essential for designers to not just be familiar with design, but also in the coherent and technical presentation of a cohesive vision across several different mediums.

-Print design is a unique graphic design process and its end-product is often a design in a digital form.
+Graphic design for printing is a unique process and its end-product is often a design in a digital form.
 Print design is for physical publications, like newspapers, periodicals, and flyers, etc. In our tech-driven world of many digital design tools, it is likely that designing will be done on a computer.
 It is then printed onto a material, like paper, cardboard, plastic, and ceramics, etc. Although print design helps with many purposes, the primary two are brand awareness and marketing.

 It is any presentation or design that’s developed and viewed on a digital platform.
 Nowadays, digital designs are in great use.
 This design is developed specifically for use on digital platforms.
 Digital design includes graphics on social media, graphics on websites and graphics for email.
 In addition to the more traditional print design, designers now leverage various digital sources in order to create and develop brilliant designs and presentations.